Nightingale & Sparrow Press will open for full-length manuscript submissions from 4-17 May 2020.

 Word count: As long as your text can fit comfortably within the page count above, we don’t have a strong preference!
 For the font, we prefer Garamond.

-Submit your manuscript (body text only – we’ll get your title pages, acknowledgements, bio, TOC, etc. if your manuscript is selected for publication!) in a pdf file with no identifying information to [email protected] with the subject line Full-Length Submission.
+Submit your manuscript (body text only – we’ll get your title pages, acknowledgements, bio, TOC, etc. if your manuscript is selected for publication!) with no identifying information via our submission form.

 Please allow us up to three months following the close of submissions to respond to all submitted manuscripts